-Trust the expertise of the manufacturer, and rest assured that the repair will be carried out by trained service technicians using original spare parts for your domestic appliance.
+Rely on the professionalism of the manufacturer.
+You can therefore be sure that the repair is carried out by trained service technicians who carry original spare parts for your appliances.

 This appliance corresponds to the standards EN 55011 and CISPR 11.
 It is a Group 2, Class B product.